 - Half a slice of bread spread with smooth peanut butter or tahini and topped with avocado

 - Fish oil, magnesium and multivitamin tablets

 Wow, I couldn’t believe the selection… definitely a meticulous consideration of his health needs and taste preferences.

-Now, eating a nutritious breakfast doesn’t have to be that complicated or ritualistic—unless you want.
+Now, eating a nutritious breakfast doesn’t have to be that complicated or ritualistic—unless you want to.

 You can nourish your body for sustained energy in an enjoyable way.
-I hope that this muesli recipe can form the basis of some simple and delicious breakfasts for you in the future.
+I hope this muesli recipe can form the basis of some simple and delicious breakfasts for you.
 Enjoy.

 Super Simple Homemade Muesli

 - ½ cup pumpkin seeds (pepitas)